OpShin/opshin/ARCHITECTURE.md

    - functions that need to be recursive should bind to themselves before being exposed to the python ABI

 They should return only one value, their return value.
-As a direct consequence, eopsin may only allow a pure subset of python (except for `print`).
+As a direct consequence, opshin may only allow a pure subset of python (except for `print`).
 Arguments are fully evaluated, they do not require another application of the statemonad.

 Note that this means the function has access to all variables defined in the surrounding code _at the time of the function being called_.